Hou Dejian

 Hou Dejian (侯德健 (Hóu Déjiàn, Hou Te-Chien), Cantonese: Hau Dak-gin, born October 1, 1956) is a songwriter, composer, and singer from Taiwan.

 Since the 1980s, his songs have been popular in mainland China, Taiwan and Hong Kong.
 His songs are written mostly in Chinese, with a few in English.
 The lyrics often reflect traditional Chinese thought, combined with a contemporary mentality.

 In 1978, Hou Dejian wrote a song entitled "Descendants of the Dragon", with which he gained significant popularity.
-He left Taiwan for mainland China in 1983, despite the ban for the visit from the Republic of China government on Taiwan.
+He left Taiwan for mainland China in 1983, despite the ban for the visit from the Republic of China (ROC) government on Taiwan.
 He then witnessed and became a part of the hunger strike with three others in the Tiananmen Square protests of 1989 pro-democracy movement in Beijing.
 They have been called 'Four men of honour' (四君子).

 Early life

 Hou was raised in a military dependents' village in Gangshan, Kaohsiung.
 His parents were from Sichuan and Hunan.

+Hou became famous for his 1978 song Descendants of the Dragon.
+In the song, Hou expressed his view of his Chinese identity.

+In 1983, Hou left Taiwan to go to the People's Republic of China (PRC), despite the ban on such travel by the ROC.
+His songs were popular in the PRC, where they were viewed as patriotic.